Frequently Asked Questions

 + Do you manufacture or design packaging?

 We do both!
-We focus primarily on manufacturing printed packaging, but we also have an in-house designer, Lucy, who specializes in packaging design.
-She's super cool, and super talented (if we do say so ourselves).
+We focus primarily on manufacturing printed packaging, but we also have a large roster of designers.
 You can read more about our design services here.

 + What products can you make?

 Anything your heart desires!
 Well, kind of.
 We specialize in paper products like paperboard boxes, corrugate boxes, bags, cups, and wax paper, and cold cups.
 We have access to a large network of factories, which means that we can play the role of source-erer on your behalf (haha).
 If there's something specific that you're interested in within our realm of expertise, we'll do our best to find it for you.

 We're a one-stop shop for all things packaging and design related.

 + Where are your products manufactured?